 - Make teaching assignments that allow equitable distribution of workload across faculty, match clinical experience and graduate nursing specialty with course assignments, and use data to determine the best faculty for classroom and clinical instruction.
-Comment: Teaching assignments for 2012-2013 were completed for all faculty based on - Comment: Teaching assignments for 2012-2013 were completed for all faculty based or the first two criteria.
-This year's teaching and course evaluations when available will be reviewed as well - Insure that quality instructor constructed tests are administered by periodic internal and external reviews of exams. - Comment: Consultant (nursing professor at a peer institution) reviewed all mid-term and final exams and provided feedback.
+Comment: Teaching assignments for 2012-2013 were completed for all faculty based on the first two criteria.
+This year's teaching and course evaluations when available will be - Insure that quality instructor constructed tests are administered by periodic internal and external reviews of exams. - Comment: Consultant (nursing professor at a peer institution) reviewed all mid-term and final exams and provided feedback.
 Overall assessment indicates that tests are well constructed.
 Will continue for another year. - Evaluate the quality of instruction in the classroom by peer observations and assessments of classroom teaching to be implemented for selected courses this spring.
 The goal is to complete the peer assessments during the fall 2012 semester.
 Comment: Four university faculty peers (3 in education and 1 in business) have agreed to serve as peer reviewers.
-Two assessments were conducted in the spring.
-Additional - to serve as peer reviewers.
 Two assessments were conducted in the spring.
 Additional assessments by this team will be done this summer and will continue until all faculty have a minimum of one peer assessment. - Use the results of diagnostic and predictive standardized testing to develop a plan for student remediation and enhancement as part of academic coaching.
 Comment: Completed.
 Each of the seniors has an individual action plan for NCLEX-RN success.